arangodb/docs/arangograph/backups.md

 specifies how long backups are retained after creation.

 Part of the same backup policy, you can also create backups in different regions than the default one.
-The destination regions where the default backup is copied are shown in the **Additional regions** column in the **Policies** section.
+The regions where the default backup is copied are shown in the **Additional regions** column in the **Policies** section.